BDomzal/magnetstein_x_chemical_reactions/README.md

 #### Data

 Due to the large size of the input data, they are not stored in this repository.
 The data are available [here](https://zenodo.org/records/14814657).
-The data folder should be stored as magnetstein_x_chemical_reactions/data to ensure that all the paths are correct.
+The data folder should be stored as `magnetstein_x_chemical_reactions/data` to ensure that all the paths are correct.

 #### Code

-The code used for preprocessing, analysis and visualisations is available in notebooks/.
-To reproduce the analysis (without warm-start), use notebooks/estimation.ipynb.
-To run the analysis with warm-start, use notebooks/estimation_with_warm_start.ipynb.
+The code used for preprocessing, analysis and visualisations is available in `notebooks/`.
+To reproduce the analysis (without warm-start), use `notebooks/estimation.ipynb`.
+To run the analysis with warm-start, use `notebooks/estimation_with_warm_start.ipynb`.

 #### Results

-The numerical results as well as figures are available in results/.
-Additional figures showing the comparison of results for different settings of parameters are available in kappa_panels/.
+The numerical results as well as figures are available in `results/`.
+Additional figures showing the comparison of results for different settings of parameters are available in `kappa_panels/`.

 #### Comparison with other tools

-To compare the results from Magnetstein with other tools (Mnova and manual integration in Python), we use the data stored in mnova_integrals/ and python_integrals/.
+To compare the results from Magnetstein with other tools (Mnova and manual integration in Python), we use the data stored in `mnova_integrals/` and `python_integrals/`.

 ## Citing

-If you use tools from this package, please cite:
+If you use Magnetstein for analysis of series of NMR spectra, please cite one of the following:

+Domżał, B., Grochowska-Tatarczak, M., Malinowski, P., Miasojedow, B., Kazimierczuk, K., & Gambin, A. (2025).
+NMR Reaction Monitoring Robust to Spectral Distortions. _Analytical Chemistry_.
+DOI: [10.1021/acs.analchem.5c00800](https://pubs.acs.org/doi/10.1021/acs.analchem.5c00800).

 Domżał, B., Nawrocka, E.K., Gołowicz, D., Ciach, M.A., Miasojedow, B., Kazimierczuk, K., & Gambin, A. (2023).
 Magnetstein: An Open-Source Tool for Quantitative NMR Mixture Analysis Robust to Low Resolution, Distorted Lineshapes, and Peak Shifts. _Analytical Chemistry_.
 DOI: [10.1021/acs.analchem.3c03594](https://doi.org/10.1021/acs.analchem.3c03594).